-Design Exhibition Scotland is a pioneering project that celebrates exceptional objects and ideas for the everyday.
-We celebrate experimentation, excellence and exploration, making visible through debate, curated exhibitions, conversation and public advocacy, the energetic brilliance of the many contemporary designers and artists working across Scotland today.
+Design Exhibition Scotland showcases exceptional objects & ideas for the everyday.
+Launched in 2018 by Susanna Beaumont, DES is an ambitious champion of the resolutely contemporary & the time-honoured.
+We celebrate & support experimentation, excellence and exploration – making visible through debate, exhibitions, conversation and commissions, the energetic brilliance of the many designers, makers and artists working across Scotland today.

 DES Supporters play an indispensable role in giving impetus and fuel to Design Exhibition Scotland.
 An informal gathering of individuals and organisations, DES Supporters spur innovation, excellence and exploration in design.
-Join us!

 Campbell Armour & Angus McLeod; Claude Badion & James Robinson; Gameeda Barnard; Mollie Beaumont; John Bute; Rob Bruce & Fiona Burnett; Christina Chaplin; Sophie Crichton Stuart; Dolly Dean; Rosanna Forbes; Robin Hardie; Pete Irvine; Diana & Charlie McMicking; Jacqui & George Morris; Imogen Reed; Lucy Stanistreet; Stella Tennant; Timorous Beasties; Philippa & Neil Woodcock and those who wish to remain anonymous.